PHOENIXcenter/IsoErrorAnalysis/README.md

 This tool was developed on the platform of Microsoft Visual C++ 2010 and could be directly run on any Windows system (Microsoft Windows 10/8/7/2003/XP/2000, 64 bit or 32 bit version).

 ## Citation
-To use IsoErrorAnalysis tool, please cite the paper "[Quantitative and in-depth survey of the isotopic abundance distribution errors in shotgun proteomics](http://www.ncbi.nlm.nih.gov/pubmed/27266261)" (*Analytical Chemistry*, 2016).
+To use IsoErrorAnalysis tool, please cite the paper "[Quantitative and in-depth survey of the isotopic abundance distribution errors in shotgun proteomics](http://www.ncbi.nlm.nih.gov/pubmed/27266261)" (*Anal Chem*, 2016, 88: 6844-6851).

 ## Usage